 Where can you buy vegetable seeds and seedlings?

-The best place to buy vegetable seeds and seedlings is your local garden center or nursery.
-If you don’t have them nearby, you can also buy them through an online store.
+The best place to buy vegetable seed packets and seedlings is your local garden center or nursery.
+If you don’t have them nearby, you can also buy them from an online store.

 I’ve listed some details like the variety, temperature, height, and maturity of the four vegetables that we will grow in the container garden.

 |Seed variety||Temperature||Height||Days to maturity|